 Every SharePoint project item created in Visual Studio has a Safe Control Entries property that represents a safe controls collection.
 Its Safe subproperty enables you to specify the controls that you consider secure.
-For more information, see Providing Packaging and Deployment Information in Project Items and Specifying Safe Web Parts.
+For more information, see Provide package and deployment information in project items and Specifying Safe Web Parts.

 By default, only applications that are fully trusted by the runtime code access security (CAS) system can access a shared managed code assembly.
 Marking a fully trusted assembly with the AllowPartiallyTrustedCallers attribute allows partially trusted assemblies to access it.

 Script injection is the insertion of potentially malicious code into controls or Web pages.
 To help protect SharePoint 2010 sites against script injection, contributors cannot view or edit Web parts or their properties by default.
 This behavior is controlled by a SafeControl attribute called SafeAgainstScript.
 In Visual Studio, set this attribute in a project item's Safe Control Entries subproperty Safe Against Script.
-For more information, see Providing Packaging and Deployment Information in Project Items and How to: Mark Controls as Safe Controls.
+For more information, see Provide package and deployment information in project items and How to: Mark controls as safe controls.